-Top 7 Reasons to visit Malta
+Top 7 Reasons to visit the Maltese Islands

+The climate in Malta is very pleasant.
 Over a million tourists visit the Maltese islands, due to magnificent weather.

 Malta was part of the British empire for around 160 years (gaining independence in 1964), which shaped the country and its inhabitants, most of whom now have a good command of the English language.